I hate to be the one to tell you this, but it's true. Your horse's crookedness is all about you.

 - Is your outside leg slightly behind the girth?

 Of course, there's so much more to developing straightness.
 Once you have a handle on these basics, you will need to become friends with the more complicated lateral movements beginning with leg yields and moving on to shoulder-in, travers (haunches-in) and renvers (haunches-out).
+You'll need to know how to align the horse's shoulders and rib cage with your aids.
 If you're not straight for those movements, you will surely realize it because your horse will have difficulty doing them.

 A knowledgeable eye on the ground will help a lot because she can let you know if you're on the right track as you ride.
 You can make adjustments based on the person's input and learn what the new "feel" feels like.